 Resolute Forest Products acquires Fibrek (formerly SFK Pulp).

 Resolute Forest Products builds a wood pellet plant at its Thunder Bay sawmill, in Ontario.

 Resolute Forest Products builds the Atikokan sawmill and restarts the refurbished Ignace sawmill, in Ontario.

 Resolute Forest Products enters the tissue market by acquiring Atlas Paper Holdings Inc., with operations in Florida, and begins construction of a new tissue facility at its Calhoun pulp and paper mill, in Tennessee.

 Resolute Forest Products acquires Tembec’s Senneterre−Lac-Clair sawmill, in Quebec.

 Resolute Forest Products is a global leader in the forest products industry with a diverse range of products, including market pulp, tissue, wood products, newsprint and specialty papers.

-The company owns or operates some 40 manufacturing facilities, as well as power generation assets in Canada and the United States.
+The company owns or operates some 40 facilities, as well as power generation assets in Canada and the United States.

 Marketing its products in over 70 countries, Resolute has third-party certified 100% of its managed woodlands to internationally recognized sustainable forest management standards.